cdsittampalam/documentation/docs/Creating Transactions.md

 *   Source fund
 *   Transaction reference number
 *   Expiry date and time information
-*   Blockchain miner's fee
+*   Qredo transfer fee
-*   Total withdrawal cost (including the amount to withdraw and the miner's fee)
+*   Total transfer cost (including the amount to transfer and the transfer fee)
-*   Balance after the total withdrawal cost is deducted
+*   Balance after the total transfer cost is deducted
 *   From details:
      * Name of the trade initiator
      * Email address of the trade initiator
      * Network alias of the trade initiator
 *   To details:
+     * Counterparty name
-     * Withdraw wallet address
+     * Counterparty email address
+     * Counterparty network alias
+     * Beneficiary details
+     * Account number

 ---